ferdianfh/the-mangles/README.md

 ![The Mangles Landing Page](./src/assets/snippets/landing-page.png)

-**The Mangles** is A Website Based Application for Reading, Writing, and Publishing either News or Articles to help people expressing their thoughts, imagination, and ideas.
+**The Mangl&eacute;s** is A Website Based Application for Reading, Writing, and Publishing either News or Articles to help people expressing their thoughts, imagination, and ideas.

 <p align="right">(<a href="#top">back to top</a>)</p>